u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 .. image:: social_essentials/social-accounts-page.png
    :align: center
-   :alt: View of the social accounts page in the Odoo Social Marketing application.
+   :alt: View of the social accounts page in the Thrive Bureau ERP Social Marketing application.

 To edit/modify any social accounts, simply select the desired account from the list on this page, and proceed to make any adjustments necessary.
 Don't forget to hit :guilabel:`Save` to secure any